CLASH OF GIANTS

 PATH OF LEAST OPPOSITION / RESISTANCE

-Always remember that price choices the path of least opposition or resistance.
+Always remember that price choice the path of least opposition or resistance.
 This is a vital realization for every Forex trader.
 Once this fully sinks, no Forex trader will ever skip the importance of S&R in their trading plan, neither in the implementation of the plan.
 It will impact one’s view of the market and thereby one’s trading plan.

 The path of least opposition or path of least resistance means that price will choose a path (up or down, and future subsequent ups and downs) that has the least opposition /resistance each step of the way.
 Price movement shows the path of the least resistance in the past and it will show it in the future.
 Various elements shape and influence this path but this goes beyond our current focus.

 All Forex traders realize that S&R has a major impact on the potential path.
-So if price is close to an important level – with unexpected events and news as exceptions – there is a high probability chance that price will be unable to break through that level immediately (although eventually it could after some struggle).
+So if the price is close to an important level – with unexpected events and news as exceptions – there is a high probability chance that price will be unable to break through that level immediately (although eventually, it could after some struggle).